-- Become skilled in lab, computer and field techniques through a combination of lectures, seminars, tutorials, workshops and practical sessions
+- Become skilled in lab, computer and field techniques through a combination of lectures, seminars, tutorials, workshops, field work and practical sessions

-- Take part in field trips, both locally and overseas, to develop your field mapping and data collection skills
+- Take part in field trips, both locally and overseas, to develop your advanced engineering geological and geomorphological mapping and data collection skills.

 Careers and opportunities